mike-weiner/pinet/README.md

 Don't feel like you can't use this project in your own home network if your house as a buried copper or fiber line.
 This could be a great project to set up in you want more data about your network and prove to your ISP that you are having issues.

+## Warning
+Since the Raspberry Pi will be sending pings 24/7, leaving it running will consume some amount of network data.
+Exactly how much data will depend on how many different external services you ping, how frequently you ping them, and how many packets you send with each ping session.
+If you ISP imposes data limits, be careful to ensure that your project won't tear through your data limit!

 ## Preparing the Raspberry Pi

 We first need to get our Raspberry Pi up and running.
 That starts with flashing a MicroSD card with Raspberry Pi OS and booting into our machine.